How to Maintain Your Outdoor Sauna's Exterior (And Which Products to Use)

 Recommended process:

-Apply 2-3 thin spray coats
+4. Apply Coats: Apply 2–3 thin spray coats for best results.

-Allow 2-4 hours drying between coats
+5. Drying Time: Allow 2-4 hours drying time between coats.

 Important Notes

-Weather Conditions: Apply when humidity <70% and temperature 15-30°C
+1. Weather Conditions: Apply when humidity is <70% and temperature is 59-95°F.

-Ventilation: Ensure proper ventilation when spraying
+3. Ventilation: Ensure proper ventilation when spraying.

 Final Thoughts